NingWang1729/Introduction-to-Software-Construction/Chapter 4: Python Libraries.md

 Here, we demonstrated some of the basic usages of the built-in Python debugger, pdb.
 Debugging is an important skill for software construction, and the pdb debugger is both straight forward and easy to use.
 For further details and clarification, please refer to the [Official pdb Documentation](https://docs.python.org/3/library/pdb.html).

-# 4.4 Nifty Numpy
+# 4.4 Nifty NumPy
 NumPy is one of the most commonly used packages for data science in Python.
 While Python has the native `list` data structure, more computational programs will often require large, multi-dimensional arrays.
 As an interpreted languages, Python is simply too slow for larger applications.
 However, with compiled C code, packages such as NumPy allow the user to enjoy both the easy to use syntax of Python along with the efficiency of compiled C libraries.
 NumPy's primary usage revolves the `ndarray`, which allows versatile, multi-dimensional arrays, as well as basic high level math operations.
 However, unlike `lists`, ndarrays must contain elements of the same type.

 To import NumPy, it is standard to use the following import:

 ```
 bash$ python3
 >>> import numpy as np
+>>>
 ```

 To create an ndarray, or colloquially, a NumPy array, you can convert an existing `list` object into an ndarray or create an ndarray from scratch.

 ```
 >>> a = [1, 2, 3]